Alternative Student Break

 The Human Rights Project is designed to introduce students to the professional human rights community at Northwestern, in Chicago, nationally, and abroad.
 The group consists of two branches.
 The advocacy branch collaborates with local and global human rights organizations to develop manageable legal projects in which students of all levels of legal experience may participate.
 The education branch works to cultivate a human rights community on campus by organizing social and educational events.

-Law Students for Reproductive Justice is a national organization of law students and lawyers committed to educating and organizing law students to successfully defend and expand reproductive rights.
+If/When/How is a national organization of law students and lawyers committed to educating and organizing law students to successfully defend and expand reproductive rights.
 The mission is to raise awareness on campus about current reproductive justice issues, including political, legal, and socio-economic restrictions to reproductive health care and the links between racism, classism, sexism and reproductive freedom.

 OUTLaw provides opportunities for students to act together on the political, social, and academic concerns of lesbian, gay and bisexual students and to be in contact with affiliated communities in the Chicago area.
 OUTLaw concentrates on increasing awareness and discussion of such issues as hate crimes against lesbian and gay men, discrimination on the basis of HIV status, the intertwined nature of homophobia and sexism, and the legal aspects of today's changing conceptions of family and domestic partnership.